Salton City, California

 Salton City is a census-designated place (CDP) in Imperial County, California.
 It is the largest Imperial County development on the Salton Sea coast.
 It is part of the El Centro, California Metropolitan Statistical Area.
-The population was 3,763 at the 2010 census, up from 978 in 2000.
-The reported population for 2020 was 5,155.
+The 2020 census reported a population of 5,155, up from 3,763 at the 2010 census and 978 in 2000.

 Although planned and developed as a large resort community with an extensive road, water, sewer and power grid capable of supporting 40,000 residents on 12,000 residential lots, demand for property in Salton City fell drastically short of the planners' expectations.
 According to the 2010 census, 81% of the surveyed lots in Salton City remain undeveloped, and 38% of the habitable residences in Salton City are unoccupied.
 Despite Salton City's higher population compared to nearby Salton Sea communities such as Bombay Beach and Desert Shores, the eerie, mostly-abandoned appearance of the area has led some to call it a modern ghost town.